Skip to main content

 A31: The firm must determine if the change is material in accordance with Rule 1017.
 For example, where the firm is only adding “second seats” for its associated persons at eligible locations, the firm should review the relevant facts and circumstances, including the degree to which the firm’s existing supervisory and compliance systems can accommodate a more dispersed workforce, and should determine whether the contemplated increase in the number of offices (both registered and unregistered) will be a “material change in business operations” for the firm such that it would trigger the need to file a CMA.
 Based on a reasonable review, a firm may be able to conclude that the contemplated increase is not material.
 As part of the firm’s own “materiality” determination for purposes of compliance with Rule 1017, the firm must document its determination and the factors it reasonably considered in making such determination, including, at a minimum:

-It may be worthwhile for the firm to review note that Notice to Members 00-73, discusses, facts and circumstances to consider when a firm assesses the materiality of a change.
+It may be worthwhile for the firm to review Notice to Members 00-73, which discusses the facts and circumstances to consider when a firm assesses the materiality of a change.

 Q32: If the estimated number of RSLs that a firm plans to designate will increase its office count considerably, and the Safe Harbor is not available to the firm because it has a “disciplinary history” as defined in the Safe Harbor provision, would the firm need to file a CMA under Rule 1017(a)(5) seeking FINRA’s approval of the increased office count?